AndreasZachariae/semantic_hierarchical_graph/README.md

 - [x] Smooth all planners except ILIR
 - [ ] Evaluation per floor.
 Compare against all other planners planning on complete floor map vs hierarchical ILIR
 - [x] Automate process to generate only metric diagramms
+- [ ] Evaluate against roadmap of prm or rrt

 Semantics